-The European Commission (following review by the European Medicines Agency, or EMA) in Europe, the U.S. Food and Drug Administration, or FDA, in the United States and comparable regulatory authorities in other jurisdictions must approve new drug or biologic candidates before they can be commercialized, marketed, promoted or sold in those territories.
+The European Commission (following review and an opinion by the European Medicines Agency, or EMA) in the European Union, the U.S. Food and Drug Administration, or FDA, in the United States and comparable regulatory authorities in other jurisdictions must approve new drug or biologic candidates before they can be commercialized, marketed, promoted or sold in those territories.
 We must provide these regulatory authorities with data from preclinical studies and clinical trials that demonstrate that our product candidates are safe and effective for a defined indication before they can be approved for commercial distribution.
-Clinical testing is expensive, difficult to design and implement, can take many years to complete and is inherently uncertain as to outcome.
+Clinical testing is expensive, difficult to design and implement, can take many years to complete and is inherently uncertain as to the outcome.
 We must provide data to ensure the identity, strength, quality and purity of the drug substance and drug product.
 Also, we must assure the regulatory authorities that the characteristics and performance of the clinical batches will be replicated consistently in the commercial batches.
-We have focused our development and planned commercialization efforts on Europe and the United States.
+We have focused our development and planned commercialization efforts in the European Union and the United States.

-The processes by which regulatory approvals are obtained from the EMA and FDA to market and sell a new product are complex, require a number of years and involve the expenditure of substantial resources.
-We cannot assure you that eryaspase or any of our future product candidates will receive EMA or FDA approval.
-For example, in September 2015, we submitted a Marketing Authorization Application, or MAA, to the EMA for the approval of GRASPA as a treatment for acute lymphoblastic leukemia, or ALL.
-However, in November 2016, we announced our withdrawal of the MAA for GRASPA.
-In October 2017, we resubmitted to the EMA our MAA for GRASPA for relapsed or refractory ALL and subsequently announced our withdrawal of the MAA for GRASPA in June 2018.
-Even if we obtain marketing approval of any of our product candidates in a major pharmaceutical market such as the United States or Europe, we may never obtain approval or commercialize our products in other major markets, due to varying approval procedures or otherwise, which would limit our ability to realize their full market potential.
+The processes by which regulatory approvals are obtained from the European Commission and FDA to market and sell a new product are complex, require a number of years and involve the expenditure of substantial resources.
+We cannot assure you that eryaspase or any of our future product candidates will receive European Commission or FDA approval.
+For example, in September 2015, we submitted a Marketing Authorization Application, or MAA, to the EMA for the approval of GRASPA® as a treatment for ALL.
+However, in November 2016, we announced our withdrawal of the MAA for GRASPA®.
+In October 2017, we resubmitted to the EMA our MAA for GRASPA® for relapsed or refractory ALL and subsequently announced our withdrawal of the MAA for GRASPA® in June 2018.
+In addition, despite the advanced status of our Phase 3 TRYbeCA-1 clinical study and taking into consideration that the primary endpoint of overall survival has not been reached, we will not submit a BLA application for this indication and have instead decided to focus our efforts on our advanced program in ALL with a view to submitting a BLA application for this indication in the third quarter of 2022.
+Even if we obtain marketing approval of any of our product candidates in a major pharmaceutical market such as the United States or the European Union, we may never obtain approval or commercialize our products in other major markets, due to varying approval procedures or otherwise, which would limit our ability to realize their full market potential.